Art, Architecture, and the Built EnvironmentBibliographer: William B.Keller, 215-898-8325, firstname.lastname@example.org

 VI.
 Subjects Excluded

 The study and teaching of, and popular how-to aspects of most subjects are out of scope.
 Art auction and sales catalogs are not collected, (there is an historical collection in the University Museum Library).
-Works on art therapy, children's art, numismatics, and oriental rugs are not collected.
-Advertising and commercial art, costume, caricature, decorative art, cartoon art and industrial arts are collected sparingly.
+Works on art therapy and children's art are not collected.
+Advertising and commercial art, costume, caricature, decorative art, cartoon art and industrial arts are collected selectively.

 VII.
 Cooperative Arrangements and Related Collections